nv-ucsb-courses/ml_images_S25/README.md

 We will use 3 timeslots for the presentations.
 Two will fall into the finals week, and one will be the last timeslot for the regular classes.
 In the interest of fairness, I will calculate the order of the presentations live during the last class before the presentations using the Python random generation capabilities.
 This will ensure that everyone has to be ready with their presentation at the same time.
 I will also incorporate attendance at the three presentation sessions into the presentation score.

+### Presentation Schedule

+#### June 3rd (2:00 PM - 3:15 PM)

+* Jiatong - _Attention Is All You Need_
+* Bowen - _An image is worth 16X16 words: transformers for image recognition at scale_
+* Emily J - _High-precision automated reconstruction of neurons with flood-filling networks_
+* Yanwei - _DeepNeuron: an open deep learning toolbox for neuron tracing_

 ### Reference Material
 Generally, textbooks do not adequately cover the areas we are discussing due to the exponential development curve of the field.
 This rapid advancement means that even recently published books can quickly become outdated.
 Nevertheless, here are three excellent textbooks that cover most of the basic concepts in depth:
 * Artificial Intelligence: A Modern Approach, 4th Edition (2020) by Stuart Russell and Peter Norvig